package-chain/research/whitepaper.md

   build caches and ci systems.

 # Problem statement
-Developer often face two significant issues hampering their productivity.
+There are several problems with existing build and deployment systems.

-1. Long build times of large projects can significantlly cause lost productivity.
-Developers are most productive when they have short compile-test cycles.
+1. Large codebases have long build times which result in significant amounts of lost productivity.
-2. Deployment of large codebases in uncontrolled environments can be an annoying and painstaking process.
+2. Deployment of complex codebases in uncontrolled environments can be an annoying and painstaking process.
 This happens when the developer envionment does not match the deployment environment.
+3. Developers carry the cost of storage and bandwidth required to store and distribute binaries.
+4. Users are required to trust that the developers build infrastructure has not been compromised.

 # Existing approaches to these problems